BRACKETS-by-TRIAD/harbor-installer/harbor-installer-README.md

 `cd /path/to/your/project/`

-To install php (nginx, php, postgres db, testing postgres db, node, redis) to your project, run
+To install craftable|laravel|php (nginx, php, postgres db, testing postgres db, node, redis) to your project, run

-`harbor install php`
+`harbor install craftable|laravel|php`

 To install ionic (node) to your project, run